arguseyes/argus-eyes/readme.md

     }
     // ...
   ],
+  concurrency: Number,   // [Optional] Number of concurrent PhantomJS instances
   finished-when: String  // [Optional] Valid JavaScript return statement }
 ```

+#### Concurrency

+Concurrency must be a number between 1 and 100, it defaults to 10 if not provided.
+One PhantomJS instance is used per
+page, not per component, screenshots of components are captured synchronously.

+#### Finished when

 If provided, the `finished-when` string must contain a return statement that evaluates to `true` whenever the page is
 ready to be captured, `false` if it's not yet.
 If omitted, it defaults to `return true`.
 Internally, this string is